RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di.md

 Commands:
-  add-context           Adds a new context configure             Configures the RDI Database so it is ready to... create                Creates the RDI Database instance delete                Deletes RDI database permanently delete-all-contexts   Deletes all contexts
+  add-context           Adds a new context create                Creates the RDI Database instance delete                Deletes RDI database permanently delete-all-contexts   Deletes all contexts